shashirajraja/onlinebookstore/README.md

 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

-Step 8: Default Username And Password For User Is "shashi" And "shashi"
+Step 8: The default Username And Password For User Is "shashi" And "shashi"

-Note:- This is a Sample Project hence we have used only Generic Servlet and not taken care for Security.
+Note:- Considering that this is a Sample Project, we have used a Generic Servlet and left security out.

 #### "Suggestions and project improvement ideas are welcomed!"